Nyxzore/MC-Beacon/README.md

 ## Notes

-> **Validation**: There is no user validation so the correct format of hexadecimal '#RRBBGG' is required **Computation**: using more than 5 glassblocks results in exceptionally high computation time
+> [Validation]: There is no user validation so the correct format of hexadecimal #RRBBGG is required.
+  [Computation]: using more than 5 glassblocks results in exceptionally high computation time.

 ### Libraries/Requirements
-Python
-Pillow
-CustomTkinter
+Python.
+Pillow.
+CustomTkinter.

 ### Documentation